sensu/sensu-docs/content/sensu-go/5.16/reference/rbac.md

 ## Groups

 A group is a set of users within Sensu.
+You can assign groups to one or more roles, and you can assign users to one or more groups.
-Groups can be assigned one or more roles and inherit all permissions from each role assigned to them.
+Groups inherit all permissions from each role assigned to them.

-Users can be assigned to one or more groups.
-Groups are not a resource type within Sensu; you can create and manage groups only within user definitions.
+Groups are not a resource type within Sensu.
+You can create and manage groups only within user definitions.

-### Default group
+### Default groups

 Sensu includes a default `cluster-admins` group that contains the [default `admin` user][20] and a `system:agents` group used internally by Sensu agents.

+### Manage groups

-### Assigning a user to a group
+#### Assign a user to a group

 Groups are created and managed within user definitions.
 You can use [sensuctl][2] to add users to groups.